giovannabbottino/notebook/_docs/data_structure/graph.md

 What is a Graph?
 {: .fs-6 .fw-300  }

-Imagine a graph is like a bunch of dots (vertices) that are connected by lines (edges).
-Each dot is a special point, and the lines show how these points are related to each other.
-It's like connecting the dots with lines to create a picture.
+Consider a spider web—a network of dots and lines.
+Each dot is linked to another through a line, creating a complex and diverse set of connections that goes beyond the simplicity of lists or trees.

-In computer science, we use graphs to show how things are connected.
-The dots are called vertices, and the lines connecting them are called edges.
-Unlike when we write in a straight line, a graph lets us connect dots in all sorts of interesting ways.
+In the realm of computer science, graphs provide a visual representation of interconnected elements.
+The dots in this scenario are formally known as vertices (V), while the lines that connect them are referred to as edges (E).

-When we want to make a graph in a computer, we have to create a plan for how the dots and lines will be stored.
-This plan helps the computer understand and remember all the connections between the dots.
+When constructing a graph on a computer, it's crucial to design a plan outlining how the dots and lines will be stored.
+This plan serves as a guide, helping the computer comprehend and remember the multitude of connections among the dots.

-So, in simple terms, a graph is like connecting dots with lines to represent relationships between different things.
-It's a cool way for computers to understand how stuff is linked together!
+In essence, a graph simplifies the depiction of relationships by connecting dots with lines.
+This approach offers a captivating method for computers to understand the intricate web of connections between various entities, much like the intricate structure of a spider web.

 Why use a Graph?
 {: #why}

 Graph theory is like a superpower that helps us understand and solve problems in different areas.
-Let's check out some cool places where graph theory is at work!

 - Electrical Engineering:

-Imagine you're designing a super cool circuit for gadgets.
+Imagine you're designing a circuit for gadgets.
 Graph theory helps in creating the perfect connections between the electronic parts.
 We call these connections "topologies," and they have names like star, bridge, series, and parallel.
-It's like making sure all the parts talk to each other in the best way!

 - Computer Science:

-In the world of computers, graph theory is like a superhero algorithm!
+In the world of computers, graph theory is like a algorithm!
 Think of it as a set of instructions that help computers solve problems.
-Algorithms like Kruskal's, Prim's, and Dijkstra's are like the heroes of the computer world, making sure things run smoothly.
+Algorithms like Kruskal's, Prim's, and Dijkstra's make sure things run smoothly.

 - Computer Network: